cedricbonhomme/cedricbonhomme.org/content/photography.md

 Most of these photos are under
 [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)
 license.
-Most of these photos are under Attribution-ShareAlike 4.0 International license.
 Feel free to use them.

 I rarely indulge in post-processing my photos; I prefer them Straight Out of the Camera (SOOC).
 For me, the moment captured in a click is final, unaltered by editing.